pablo360able/The-Augment/README.md

 * Starstorm should end your turn (though not for balance reasons)
 * Knowledge is Power shouldn't trigger on draw-for-turn
 * Consider making Steelwind Strike magic

+## Other considerations
 * Consider changing timing of passive effect of Aether orbs
+* Consider whether Quadrature should hit fewer times with negative Focus

 ## Bugs